Inflation is declining across FMCG sectors

-• Grocery prices were up 2.94% vs. YA, an increase from the prior week.
+• Grocery prices were up 1.45% vs. YA, a decrease from the prior week.

-• Prices for household items were down -2.38% vs. YA, an increase from the prior week.
+• Prices for household items were up 0.14% vs. YA, a decrease from the prior week.

-• New!
-Pet prices were up 0.52% vs. YA, an increase from the prior week.
+• Pet prices were down -3.49% vs. YA, a decrease from the prior week.

-The rate of grocery inflation is diverging across demographic groups
+Grocery inflation is on the decline across most demographic groups

 COVID-19 Impact on Consumer Behaviour